gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 order: 90
 label: Configure for build
 meta:
-    title: Configure for build - Webpack
+    title: Configure for build - webpack
 ---

 # Configure for build